DJ Recommendation Engine

 3. Expedite the intern pairing process for KXSC’s Intern Program

-Once the app is approved by Spotify for a user extension request, the DJ Recommendation Engine will be advertised as a starting point for new listeners.
-This will draw in new users who wish to see how their music taste stacks up against those in the radio station.
+KXSC DJ Match is the perfect starting point for new listeners.
+As the first tab on kxsc.org, this app draws in new users who wish to see how their music taste stacks up against those in the radio station.
 Additionally, a system that matches by music taste is a novel practice–there are no other university radio stations that have a feature like this.

 Users of this app are also more likely to stick around and for longer.
-I suspect a demonstrable increase in listener retention, for this service gives users an immediate starting point for which DJ, out of our ~70 DJs, they are most likely to enjoy.
+Across its first semester since deployment, I suspect a demonstrable increase in listener retention because this service gives users an immediate starting point for which DJ, out of our ~70 DJs, they are most likely to enjoy.
 As a once first-time KXSC listener, I found the number and variety of DJs overwhelming and unnavigable.
 With over 70 hours of programming each week, it is unrealistic and unlikely a user finds the DJ that will get them to come back each week.
-I believe my program solves a first-time listener’s desire for a quick and easy starting point, increasing the chances that they come back for their matched-DJ’s set each and every week.
+I believe my program solves a first-time listener’s desire for a quick and easy starting point, increasing the chances that they come back for their matched DJ’s set each and every week.

 The weekly DJ schedule, consisting of approximately 70 DJs.
 It can be overwhelming for a first-time listener to know where to start.
 Side note: Check out my set at 12pm every Monday!

 I recognize that a matching system can lead to recommendations that are too similar to the user.
 For example, a user might have most of a DJ’s catalog already in their library, thus rendering a match with them unhelpful/without anything new to present to the user.
-However, I argue that a ‘too similar’ match is not a downside in this case; DJs play new songs every week, so fresh tunes are inevitable.
+However, I argue that a “too similar” match is not a downside in this case; DJs play new songs every week, so fresh tunes are inevitable.
 Also, a DJ providing a new perspective on tracks you already know might not be a bad thing.
-There are still features in place to combat “too similar” matches, though: the song recommendation returns a song from the DJ’s catalog that is most similar to the user’s average audio features AND is not in the user’s library, and the Top 5 DJ matches offers other options for the user to browse.
+There are still features in place to combat “too similar” matches, though: for example, providing the top 5 DJ matches alongside the main match offers other options for the user to browse.

 Finally, this app will be used to speed up the intern pairing process for KXSC’s Intern Program.
 With over 120 intern applicants for only 15 to 20 spots each semester, I have worked with (and will continue to refine with) the Intern Coordinators to assist in this process using a modified version of the DJ Recommendation Engine specifically designed for the intern pairing process.
 The algorithm behind the calculations remains the same, but it creates matches from an applicant’s submitted playlist (rather than their entire library) instead.
 Then, a list of the five most viable DJ-intern pairings (purely based on music taste) are given.
 The intern-matching process is and always will be a very human-led process–reading applications and determining qualifications and fit is something I will not claim my project can do.
 Rather, my project speeds up specifically one metric of the matching process, that being music preference similarity.
 My project assists in one aspect of the Intern Program’s holistic review process.